lessenadam/eslint-plugin-react-conventions/README.md

 # eslint-plugin-react-conventions

-Some recommended conventions to enforce in react projects
+Some recommended conventions to enforce in react projects.

+This borrows heavily from the work of the original [ESLint Complexity rule](https://eslint.org/docs/rules/complexity), as well as the component detection routines in [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).
+This synthesizes their work.

+Big thanks to them!

 ## Installation